(Belfast Born, Bred And Buttered By Joe Graham)

 Chapter Eighteen

-Songs Of The Mills
+Songs Of The Mill

 Oh, my name is Rosie Mullan, I’m a doffer in the Mill.